 School term dates agreed for the current and next academic year in the Bournemouth catchment areas.

 Our Education Psychologists specialise in early years, autism and mental health.
 We also have a free telephone consultation service.

 If your school place application is unsuccessful, you can appeal to an independent Appeal Panel

 Bournemouth school admission policies, both draft and determined policies for the current year

 If you're unhappy about an event or the service provided by your child's school you need to follow the complaints procedure outlined below.

-We work with children and young people, their education providers, parents and carers to give the advice and support they need
+Working with children, young people, their education providers, parents and carers giving the advice and support they need

 Support for children, young people and families where there are attendance and welfare issues, including advice for .

 Our 14 to19 team maintains the learning opportunities available in Bournemouth and Poole for young people aged 14 to 19.